yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/multicloud-setup.md

 {{</nav/panels>}}
 <!-- end: nav tabs -->

-## Multicloud application
+## Multi-cloud application

 ### Scenario

-Let us say that you have retail applications that do transactions and want it to be deployed closer your users who are in the `east` and `west` regions of the US.
+Suppose that you have retail applications that do transactions and want it to be deployed closer to users who are in the `east` and `west` regions of the US.
 Both applications need fraud detection which needs to be fast.

 ### Deployment

-You can choose from a list of [design patterns for global applications](../build-global-apps/) for designing your multicloud applications.
-Here we show you a simple setup.
+You can choose from a list of [design patterns for global applications](../build-global-apps/) for designing your multi-cloud applications using the following setup.

-As you want your retail application be closer your users, you have to deploy them in the data centers at AWS-`us-west` and AZU-`us-east`.
-As both systems would need a fast fraud detection, and as the regions are far apart, you can opt to deploy your fraud detection infrastructure in `GCP` like this:
+As you want your retail applications to be closer to your users, you have to deploy them in the data centers at AWS-`us-west` and AZU-`us-east`.
+As both systems would need a fast fraud detection, and as the regions are far apart, you can opt to deploy your fraud detection infrastructure in `GCP` as follows:

 ![Central fraud detection](/images/develop/multicloud/multicloud-fraud-detection.png)